Oafish1/GCCArduino/README.md

 # References

 None of these links below are mine.
-These are the bases that I used in order to buile the adapter.
+These are the bases that I used in order to build the adapter.

 Code Base (v3): https://github.com/OtaK/GCCArduino